HomeInvertebratesBrittle Star

 Body Plan

 They are characterized by a distinct, flat central disk and, in most species, five slender, whip-like arms (pentaradial symmetry).
-However, members of the family Ophiactidae have six arms.
+However, members of the family Ophiactidae have six arms and are an exception to the pentaradial symmetry.

-The underside of the disk contains the mouth (which also serves the anus) equipped with five toothed jaws composed of skeletal plates.
+The underside of the disk contains the mouth equipped with five toothed jaws composed of skeletal plates.
+The mouth is the only external opening in the body and helps expel waste.
 The gonads are located within the central disc, nestled in pouches (genital bursae) found between the bases of the arms.

 Endoskeleton